Cubical model categories and quasi-categories: Monoidal categories and enriched categories

-\begin{thm}(\cite[A.3.2.4]{Lurie09}) Suppose that $(\catE,\otimes, \II)$ is a combinatorial monoidal model category such that every object is cofibrant and such that weak equivalences are stable under filtered colimits.
-Then, the category $\catoE$ admits the categorical model structure which is moreover left proper and combinatorial.
+\begin{theorem}(\cite[A.3.2.4]{Lurie09}) Suppose that $(\catE,\otimes, \II)$ is a combinatorial monoidal model category such that every object is cofibrant and such that weak equivalences are stable under filtered colimits.
+Then, the category $\catoE$ admits the Dwyer-Kan model structure which is moreover left proper and combinatorial.
 A set of generating cofibration is